-It’s important to spend the evenings in comfortable accommodation after long days in the saddle.
-You will stay each night in a variety of accomodation including beach houses, guest houses, beach hostels, a luxury campsite and a quaint farm cottage.
-Accommodation is in twin or double rooms with private bathrooms, on some nights there may be single rooms available but this is not guaranteed and depends on availability.
-All the accommodation is either on the beach or very close to it and many of the rooms have sea views.
-The first nights accommodation has a swimming pool for those who want to take a refreshing dip after the days ride.
-The tents during the 3 camping nights are quite private but close together each with two comfortable beds in.
+Guests will stay in a variety of accomodation including beach houses, guest houses, beach hostels, a luxury campsite and a quaint farm cottage.
+Accommodation is in twin or double rooms with private bathrooms.
+On some nights there may be single rooms available, but this is not guaranteed and depends on availability.
+All the accommodation is either on the beach, or very close to it, and many of the rooms have sea views.
+The first night's accommodation has a swimming pool for those who want to take a refreshing dip after the days ride.
+The tents during the 3 camping nights are quite private, but close together, each with two comfortable beds.
 The bathrooms are rustic but comfortable with hot water, flush toilets, a bath and a shower.

-You'll be able to enjoy homecooked or restaurant meals while on this trail.
-Breakfast is usually served around 8am, lunch is usually a packed lunch or picnic around 12.30 and dinner is normally around 6.30pm.
-You can expect a varied menu which could be a barbecue with salads, pizza at a local restauran or a speciality potato bake followed by a home-made carrot cake for dessert.
+Enjoy homecooked or restaurant meals while on this trail.
+Breakfast is usually served around 8am, lunch is usually a packed lunch or picnic at around 12.30, and dinner is normally around 6.30pm.
+Expect a varied menu which could be a barbecue with salads, pizza at a local restaurant, or a speciality potato bake followed by a home-made carrot cake for dessert.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.